Lisa Johansson (ice hockey)

-Lisa Ida Marie Johansson (born 11 April 1992) is a Swedish ice hockey player and member of the Swedish national team, currently playing in the Swedish Women's Hockey League (SDHL) with Luleå HF/MSSK.
+Lisa Ida Marie Johansson (born 11 April 1992) is a Swedish ice hockey player and member of the Swedish national team.
+She plays in the Swedish Women's Hockey League (SDHL) with SDE HF.
 A two-time Olympian, she represented Sweden in the women's ice hockey tournament at the 2018 Winter Olympics in PyeongChang and in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.
 She also participated in the IIHF Women's World Championship tournaments in 2013, 2016, 2017, and 2019.

 Johansson was named SDHL Player of the Year for the 2016–17 season by the Swedish Ice Hockey Association.